-- You will be expected to follow a liver shrinkage diet for 2 – 4 weeks before any bariatric operation (except the gastric balloon) to prepare your body for surgery.
+- You will be expected to follow a liver shrinkage diet for 2 – 4 weeks before any bariatric operation to prepare your body for surgery.

 - When you are overweight, your liver can become enlarged through excess fat and glycogen (sugar) deposits.
 This enlarged liver can make surgery difficult.

 - This diet encourages your liver to use up the excess glycogen and fat stores, thereby making surgery easier by shrinking the size and weight of your liver.

 - It is essential that you follow this diet to reduce the risk of damage to the liver.
 If you do not strictly adhere to it, the surgeon can tell and they may decide it is too risky for the operation to go ahead.

 - You will be expected to take a Multivitamin supplements (A-Z complete) on this diet.

 - You will follow a special diet for approximately 3 weeks after any bariatric surgery.

 - This allows your body to recover and heal after the operation, and for you to become used to the restrictions.

 - After 3 weeks you should be on normal food consistency.
 This will be discussed at your initial surgery group session and a detailed booklet provided.